 But Anne does not do financial screening or ask for references.
 She does, however, ask for a 48-hour notice if renters decide to leave.
 Screening does include a criminal background check.

 With Dome Park Lane, Anne says that they learned the need for very specific rules.
-Currently, Monolithic’s Rules and Rental Agreement contains 28 rules, that Anne reads, one-by-one, to each prospective renter.
+Currently, Round Flats, Inc. Rules and Rental Agreement contains 28 rules, that Anne reads, one-by-one, to each prospective renter.
 “There’s no two ways about it,” she says.
 “They know what the rules are.
 Their signature acknowledges an understanding of those rules and they get a copy.”

 The Newest Wrinkle: The Monolithic Cabin